 It has also been touted as the closest thing to an anti-aging magic potion.
 Retinol boosts collagen production, leading to a reduction in fewer wrinkles and firmer skin with greater elasticity.
 It can penetrate all the way to the stratum corneum and also slightly penetrate the dermis.
 Retinol serum benefits can be seen in reduced inflammation and abnormal skin peeling, helping unclog pores due to blackheads, whiteheads, pimples, and cysts, and smoothing skin texture, which is why so many dermatologists recommend retinoids for teens fighting acne.

 When (at what age) should you start using it?

-However, there is no hard-and-fast rule as to when you should apply a retinol.
+However, there is no hard-and-fast rule as to when you should apply retinol.
 Many people apply it at night when their skin is naturally in repair mode; you can wear it during the day too.
 Experts say it is a common myth that you cannot wear retinol in sunlight.
 But because retinol encourages fresh, healthy skin, topping it with SPF 30 sunscreen is a must.
-It is best to talk to your dermatologist before starting a retinoid regimen as this product can cause your skin to dry out and sometimes turn red.
+It is best to talk to your dermatologist before starting a retinoid regimen, as this product can cause your skin to dry out and sometimes turn red.